xico2001pt/lpoo-jetpack-joyride/docs/README.md

 ## Implemented features

-Element's behaviour:
-   - Movable objects
+- [x] Movable Objects:

-- Objects:
+  - [x] Player
-   - Coins
+  - [x] Coins
-   - Obstacles (Laser and EnergyWall)
+  - [x] Obstacles (Laser and EnergyWall)

-- Arena Builder: we created a random arena builder (RandomArenaBuilder)
+- [x] Arena Builder - we created a random arena builder (RandomArenaBuilder)
-- Information bar: we created a window that has the player's information and, inside it, is the arena where the game happens
+- [x] Information bar - we created a window that has the player's information and, inside it, is the arena where the game runs
-- Collection of coins
-- Collisions
+- [x] Collisions

 ## Planned features